Full Symposium Descriptions

 Sponsored by the Electron Microscopy in Liquids and Gases Focused Interest Group

-P07 - High-Resolution Microscopy and Microanalysis of Materials Subjected to Extreme Environments
+P07 - High-Resolution Microscopy and Microanalysis of Materials subjected to Extreme Environments

 Future energy systems will expose materials to multiple extreme environments, often simultaneously, such as high temperatures, stress/strain, radiation, and corrosion/oxidation.
 Understanding the mechanisms of materials’ responses to extreme environments requires advanced in-situ/ex-situ characterization/testing, including analyses of separate and combined or synergistic effects.
 This symposium will bring together experts in radiation effects, corrosion, mechanical behavior, and advanced microscopy, with an emphasis on the application of latest-generation methods of microscopy, microanalysis, and data analytics to tackle problems in materials subjected to extreme environments.